 Stranger Things has managed to pull off a tough feat: Living up to fans’ high expectations for season 2 after a wildly successful first season.
-With Stranger Things season 3 on the way, details are beginning to emerge about what’s next for the hit Netflix series, including some hints about where the season will take one of its most popular characters, Jim Hopper.
+With Stranger Things season 3 on the way, details are beginning to emerge about what’s next for the hit Netflix series, including the premiere date for the new season.

 After its first season arguably earned the show the title of Netflix’s best original series, the bar was set high — especially once the streamer renewed it for two more seasons.
 Fortunately, the most recent adventures of the Hawkins gang proved to be just as riveting, keeping our hopes sky-high going into season 3, which again comes from the minds of creators Matt and Ross Duffer.

-The next set of episodes isn’t expected until 2019, but here’s what we know about Stranger Things season 3 so far.
+The next set of episodes will debut July 4, but here’s what we know about Stranger Things season 3 so far.

 There are spoilers ahead, so read at your own risk.

 Netflix kicked off the new year by announcing the July 4 premiere date for season 3 of Stranger Things.
 The announcement was made via the show’s Twitter account, and was accompanied by a promotional image for the next story arc of the series.

 “One summer can change everything,” reads the tagline on the image.